pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

    .. py:attribute:: fid

       The ID specified by the :py:class:AuthService to identify the folder.
-      This should not be changed (or you cannot :meth:saveFolder it), and can be whatever the service wants it to be.
+      This should not be changed (or you cannot :meth:`saveFolder` it), and can be whatever the service wants it to be.

    .. py:attribute:: name